Oshlack/superTranscript_paper_code/README.md

 - human superTranscriptome, its annotation and the scripts used to create them
 - General script to make DEXSeq output from counts matrices
 - Bash commands.txt - An assortment of various commands and examples of how various parts of the analysis were run (e.g. STAR, Kallisto, Lace, featureCounts, Salmon, BLAT)
+- varCalling.sh A script for invoking the GATK pipeline on the sample SRR493366.sorted.bam which was mapped to SuperTramscriptome